BillyBag2/h8mini-testing/README.md

+# BillyBag2 Fayee FY530 experiment.

+The fork by me (BillyBag2) is an experiment in protoing the code to a Fayee FY530.
+This uses the same proccessor as the original Eachine H8 mini but has some differeneces.
+Posible differences include...

+6 DOF chip is a BMI055
+LEDs could be different locations.
+There may be six rather than four, as on the H8 mini.
+Motor PWM pins could be different.

+Original text from the main, original fork by silver13...

 # Eachine H8 mini level firmware

 This is a dual mode version of the firmware for Eachine H8 mini / JJRC H8 mini.